-The Benson Latin American Collection is the most complete library of its kind in the United States, containing more than 645,000 volumes of printed material in addition to manuscripts, maps, newspapers, and microfilms.
-Of special interest are the 20,000 reels of microfilm copies of archival materials located in Mexico, Spain, England, and Washington, DC.
+The Benson Latin American Collection is the most complete library of its kind in the United States, containing more than 800,000 volumes of printed material in addition to manuscripts, maps, newspapers, and microfilms.
+Of special interest are the 20,000 reels of microfilm copies of archival material located in Mexico, Spain, England, and Washington, DC.
 Other campus libraries, including the Perry-Castaneda Library, the Fine Arts Library, the Walter Geology Library, and the Architecture and Planning Library, contain additional Latin American material.
 Students also have access to a variety of electronic journals, books, and bibliographic tools through UT Library Online.

 About 65 faculty members regularly teach courses dealing with Latin America, and some 125 additional faculty members have Latin American interests in a wide variety of fields.

 Graduate work toward a degree in Latin American studies may be concentrated in any academic area in which courses with Latin American content are offered.